tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - allorecognition can occur directly and/or indirectly: directly refers to recognition of intact donor MHC molecules on donor cells (APC)s, indirectly refers to presentation of processed antigens by recipient APCs to recipient T cells
 # An increased population of regulatory T cells improves the pathophysiology of placental ischemia in a rat model of preeclampsia
  - preeclampsia pathology: suppressed Tregs, autoantibodies to Ang II type I receptor
+# Antigen presentation in the thymus for positive selection and central tolerance induction
+## Key points
+ - interactions with self-peptide-MHC complexes on thymic epithelial cells crucial for thmocyte survival (positive selection) and CD4 vs. CD8 lineage commitment but can also result in negative selection (apoptosis)
+ - migratory DCs carry peripheral self antigens into thymus, extend scope of intrathymically presented self antigens
+## Main
+ - selection paradox: recognition of self is essential for thymocyte survival and lineage commitment but may also induce negative selection
+ - **affinity model: only TCR-pMHC interactions with intermediate affinity allow positive selection and CD4 or CD8 lineage commitment (no or too low affinity leads to apoptosis due to neglect which is about 80-90% of lost thymocytes during selection and very high affinity contacts lead to apoptosis by negative selection i.e. clonal deletion)**
+ - deviation of autoreactive thymocytes into Treg cells (CD25<sup>+</sup>) not explained by affinity model
+ -
 # A phenotypically and functionally distinct human T<sub>H2</sub> cell subpopulation is associated with allergic disorders
  - allergen-specific type 2 helper T (T<sub>H2</sub>) cells critical in initiating/orchestrating allergic/asthmatic inflammatory response pathways
  - currently lack methodology to identify and differentiate these cells from nonpathogenic T<sub>H2</sub> cell types (otherwise would be able to use them as therapeutic targets and biomarkers)